Sir-Teo/mica/README.md

   <em>Minimal • Industrial • Composable • Auditable</em>
 </p>

+> **TL;DR** — One small repository contains the full compiler pipeline, runnable
+> examples, and documentation regenerated from real CLI output.
+Read it in a
+> weekend, extend it on Monday.

+**Why it exists**

+Mica is a learning-sized, industrially-inspired language playground.
+It is designed for readers who want to inspect a full compiler without wading through millions of lines of code.
+Every subsystem is intentionally compact, documented, and wired together so that you can:

+- Study real implementations of lexing, parsing, semantic analysis, lowering, and code generation.
+- Experiment with effect systems and deterministic concurrency on small, auditable programs.
+- Prototype new ideas quickly while keeping the entire pipeline in view.

 Mica ships as a compact prototype compiler front-end backed by runnable examples, language tour documentation, and snapshot-tested tooling.
 The project is intentionally small enough to read in a weekend while still demonstrating the